Dixon, Illinois: Arts and culture

 Every summer Dixon holds the annual Petunia Festival featuring a parade, carnival (Farrow shows), country concert, fireworks show, and a 5K race—the Reagan Run.
 The parade features a multitude of floats from surrounding businesses, politicians, and other area groups.
 A carnival is also held in Dixon during this time, and the festival ends with the Fourth of July fireworks.
 The Downtown district has become a National Historic District.
 The Rock River which runs through the center of Dixon has been designated a National Waterway by the Federal Government.
 Dixon residents have supported a variety of large-scale projects that have created several aspects to their rural community.
 One aspect of this small town is that an individual can kayak the Rock River to the city's downtown docks and join a public Yoga session on the riverfront.

 The Petunia Festival was conceived after Dutch Elm Disease and highway expansion wiped out the trees along the major roads in the late 1950s.
 In response to the dramatic change the streetscape underwent, the Dixon Men's Garden Club planted petunias along Galena Avenue to regain some sort of streetscape identity once again in the early 1960s.
 Before this annual festival, volunteers plant thousands of pink petunias along the main streets.
 The flowers are watered and maintained by the combined efforts of city workers and volunteers.

 An iconic arch along Galena Avenue, just south of the Rock River, features the word "Dixon" in neon glasswork.
 Though commonly referred to as the Dixon Arch, the proper name for the structure is the War Memorial Arch.
 The Northwest Territory Historic Center is a History Research and Learning Center housed in President Ronald Reagan's boyhood South Central School.
-Restored with the dedicated support of the townspeople and Reagan colleagues, the Center is proudly affiliated with the Smithsonian Institution.
+Restored with the dedicated support of the townspeople and Reagan colleagues, the center is proudly affiliated with the Smithsonian Institution.

 The Center houses the Veterans History Project Regional Center, auditorium, research library, historical exhibits, art gallery, surround-sound theater, and museum store.

 Parks and recreation

 The Dixon Park District owns more than 1100 acres of land including two historic parks platted in 1842.
 The parks range from Lowell Park's 200 acres which is listed on the National Register of Historic Places; rural Meadows Park which encompasses 567 acres of recreational opportunities with natural areas and farm land; to neighborhood parks located throughout the city.
-Lee County, of which Dixon is the County Seat, offers many recreational areas and campgrounds; over 7,000 campsites are located within 17 miles of the city.
+Lee County, of which Dixon is the County Seat, offers many recreational areas and campgrounds; over 7,000 campsites are located within 17 miles (27 km) of the city.
 Tourists from nearby Chicago take advantage of Lee County's recreational opportunities, particularly during summer weekends, adding approximately 20,000 people to the area's population.